Your search results

 • Sidewalks

-• Local shopping and dining needs
+• Local shopping and dining

-Join some of the Facebook groups for that community to ask questions.
-You may even want to take a walk around the neighborhood to get a feel for what it’s like.
-Then, do a trial commute from that location to where you work to see what you can expect from that process.
+Once you find one you like, whether it’s Timberlake, Red Mill, or another beautiful option, make a trial commute from that location to where you work to see what you can expect from that process.
 Don’t overlook your future needs, too.
-Once you master these steps to buying a house, you’ll want to be sure this is a home you’ll remain in the long term.
+Once you master these steps to buying a house, you’ll want to be sure this is a home you’ll remain in for the long term.

 Submitting an Offer: Making it Official